 Do not be tempted by the urge to rush through a weight loss plateau

-Eat your current target calories and don’t worry about it.
+So keep eating your current daily target calories and don’t worry about it.
+Ignore the plateau.

-The problem is that your body has a “lizard brain” that thinks it’s going to starve tomorrow, so it’s totally freaking out on you.
+If you don’t, the problem is that your body has a “lizard brain” that thinks it’s going to starve tomorrow, so it’s always totally freaking out on you.
 We’re talking some serious stress here.

 Obviously, weight loss is healthy, but the stress on your body during the weight loss plateau is unhealthy and even dangerous.